-Lemon soufflés are a beautiful, fragrant, and delicious single serving dessert, topped with fresh raspberry sauce.
+These elegant Lemon soufflés are a beautiful, fragrant, and delicious single-serving dessert, topped with fresh raspberry sauce.
 Winter is the time to focus on citrus, and the Raspberry Topped Lemon Soufflés recipe brings lemons to the center stage!

 The thought of making a soufflé may seem daunting, but with a few tips, it’s not so difficult.
 A few years ago, I invited some friends over for a bake along.
 One mentioned she wanted to try the lemon soufflés from Mary Sue Milliken she’d seen on Top Chef Masters.
 It was served with rhubarb sauce, but due to the season, I substituted a simple raspberry sauce.
 The perfect pairing!

-The tasters loved this.
-These sublime soufflés puffed up perfectly, and the lemon yellow was an amazing contrast to the deep red raspberry sauce.
+My tasters loved these lemon soufflés.
+They puffed up perfectly, and the lemon yellow was an amazing contrast to the deep red raspberry sauce.
 We all decided the whipping, straining, cooking, dirty pots and pans might be too much for a dinner party dessert.
 If you’re determined, you could pre-make the lemon base and whip the egg whites while your guests are finishing dinner.
 They definitely are show stoppers and worth the extra effort.